Four seasons of Grand Marais

 Up on the hill, the Pincushion Trails Inn is next to the ski trails and has four rooms for two people and one room for four people.
 There's a sauna guests can use.

-Ten miles east of town and up County Road 14, not far off the Superior Hiking Trail, Hungry Hippie Farm hostel has inexpensive bunks and rooms.
+Ten miles east of town and up County Road 14, not far off the Superior Hiking Trail, Hungry Hippie Farm hostel has inexpensive bunks and rooms as well as camping.

 Camping: The municipal Grand Marais Campground and Marina has 300 RV sites on the lakeshore and is next to the North House Folk School.